samroska/women-in-gov/README.md

 | python | 3.10.6
 | seaborn  | 0.12.2 |

  > There is output from 'pip3 list' from one of our machines located in file versions.txt.
-In a future iteration of this project we will use pyenv in order to have a smother development expierence.
+In a future iteration of this project we will use pyenv in order to have a smother development experience.

 ## Project Summary